Buzzard Class 2024 - 2025

 • Sensible all black shoes or boots in winter

-PE Kit – Every Friday
+PE Kit – Every Tuesday and Friday

 • Blue/black shorts or joggers